Gesee-y/Cruise.jl/README.md

 Well, if I put aside the learning treasure that is building an engine, I would say that none of them matched my vision.

 Cruise is a game engine built for compatibility, modularity, and performance.
 It's designed so that users are not bound to any given architecture, library or rendering backend.
 This way, games are made with Cruise by choosing the optimal tools for every task.
-A SceneTree for UI, an ECS for the logics, etc.
+A SceneTree for UI, an ECS for the logics, Dataflow for processing, your own architecture for custom mechanics, etc.

 What Cruise gives you

 - **Modular Architecture**: Plug in only what you need.
 Swap systems without refactoring.
-- **Customizable Workflow**: ECS or SceneTree?
-Or both and more.
-You choose.
+- **Customizable Workflow**: DataFlow, ECS or SceneTree?
+Or all of them.
+You choose what suits you or even build your dream architecture.
 - **Hot Reloading**: Edit your code or assets while your game is running.
 - **Event Systems**: Full reactive pipeline and event system with EventNotifiers
 - **Backend Freedom**: SDL, GLFW, WGPU… pick your renderer and your style.